hoverflies

 Brachyopa

 Brachyopa scutellaris..
 Brachyopa scutellaris.
-Brachyopa scutellaris Brachyopa scutellaris.
+Brachyopa scutellaris Pale-shouldered Sapeater (Brachyopa scutellaris).
 Genus: Brachyopa.
 Family hoverflies (Syrphidae).

 These flies are difficult to recognize as a hoverfly.
 This is because the dull gray thorax.
 The abdomen, scutellum and eyes are striking red orange.
 It is the only hoverfly of the genus: Brachyopa with reddish brown shoulder humps.